 First of all I talk about Al Koran, what his real name was (Eddie Doe) and that his trade was that of a Barber working in the top hotels in London.
 By night he played the cabaret circuit with his magic and mind reading act.
 He got a break when given a five minute slot on the Billy Cotton Band Show at peak viewing time on BBC.
 This was followed up by his own show on BBC at peak viewing time on a Saturday evening.

 He was presenting his act at the Savoy Hotel in London and one of the items he presented was an item with three coloured balls.
 I then do Color-A-Rama as detailed in the instructions.
 Then the story continues.
 After he had finished his act, he was given a note inviting him to visit a certain table.
 When he did he found the person at the table was the famous mathematician Albert Einstein who complimented him upon his act.
 Then he said he was intrigued by the item with the “snooker balls.”
 He was certain that the balls had to be in a certain order for it to work.
 To this Koran replied “No they can be in any order.”

 He then presented the effect for Einstein for a second time.
-This I then do, and at the end turn to the audience and say “That ladies and gentlemen if the item that intrigued the famous mathematician Albert Einstein.
+This I then do, and at the end turn to the audience and say “That ladies and gentlemen is the item that intrigued the famous mathematician Albert Einstein.
 I will leave you to work it out.
-When you have, answers on a post card please.
-I have found that by building a story around the puzzle makes it interesting for those watching.
+The end result regardless, is that by building a story around the puzzle – it makes it interesting for those watching.
 I have done it… Twice and has been well received.

 Colorarama – an original effect created by “Chop-Chop” (Al Wheatley).
 This model crafted exclusively for us from Louie Gaynor.
 The quality if exceptional, the effect equally as strong.